gherardovarando/leaflet-map-builder/README.md

 - `type`, String equal to `map` otherwise the configuration will not be loaded.
 - `name`, String (optional).
 - `authors`, String (optional).
-- `layers`, layer configuration object (optional).
+- `layers`, array or object of layer configuration objects (optional).
 - `center`, Array (optional), where the map has to be centered on loading.
 - `zoom`, Integer (optional), zoom to be set in loading.

 ##### Layer configuration

-- `type` String, one of the possible layer types: tileLayer, tileLayerWMS, imageOverlay (or imageLayer), featureGroup, layerGroup, polygon, polyline, rectangle, circle, marker, circleMarker, csvTiles, tileLayerMultiSlice.
+- `type` String, one of the possible layer types: tileLayer, tileLayerWMS, imageOverlay (or imageLayer), featureGroup, layerGroup, polygon, polyline, rectangle, circle, marker, circlemarker, csvTiles, tileLayerMultiSlice.
 - `name` String (optional).
+- `role` String (optional), a string of type `role1 role2 role3` where each role can be one of the following:

+  - `drawnItems` for featureGroup type layers it indicates that the given layer has to be used as the featureGroup for editing in the drawControl.
+  - `guide` the given layer will be used as snap guideLayer, works for polygon, polyline, rectangle, marker, circlemarker, featureGroup, layerGroup.

 - `author` String (optional).
 - `details` String (optional).
+- `multiLevel` Logical, use the multiLevel (`.ml`) verison of the type of layer works for tileLayer.
 - `popup` String or object:

   - `content` String the content of the popup